orionrobots/orionrobots.github.io/_posts/2006-04-08-amazing-robot-video.md

 title: Amazing Robot video
 layout: post
 ---
-Among the robots I have seen, few have been the crowd pleaser that this little creature known as "Layered-X" (AKA Rayered X) developed by Asurada and shown off to a wave of applause at the Robo-One competition in Tokyo in March of this year.
+Among the robots I have seen, few have been the crowd pleaser that this little creature known as "Layered-X" developed by Asurada and shown off to a wave of applause at the Robo-One competition in Tokyo in March of this year.

 {% assign youtube_id="0m_cCP1wn94" %}
 {% assign description="Robo-One 9: Robot Competition - LAYERED-X" %}